midcontinentcontrols/kb/README.md

     name: midcontinentcontrols/example-test
     dockerfile: test/Dockerfile

-  #
+  # We can specify a minimal environment for running the tests
   env:
     # Run the test image locally with Docker.
+This is useful
+    # for incorporating unit tests into your kindest.yaml
     #docker: {}

     # Run the test in a Kubernetes environment using KIND.